MGApcDev/Dragon-Drop/README.md

 ## NOTICE: POTENTIAL CROSS-SITE SCRIPTING SECURITY FLAW
 > Looking back at this project I've noticed the reading of cookie data doesn't have a proper sanitize process and therefore could allow for cross-site scripting attacks if implemented on a website.
 The idea was to store information about each image, to not affect multiple users and not create additional server load, but since it's possible to change values in a cookie, code could be inserted for executing php or javascript code.

-> In it's current state I can not recommend using the php part of the project.
+> In its current state I can not recommend using the php part of this project.

 Fun little project based of the youtube parody: https://www.youtube.com/watch?v=DCu1G2rxj5c